<p>What to know about weed gummies and child safety after LI students sickened</p>

 Reynolds said there are also concerns about adolescents' decision-making abilities while impaired.

-Reynolds said: "We've seen a trend towards manufacturing cannabis products that are likely to be attractive to children as well."
+Reynolds said: "We've seen a trend toward manufacturing cannabis products that are likely to be attractive to children as well."

 It typically takes up to an hour for a marijuana edible to take effect, Foy said.
 In some cases kids ingest more than they intended to because of the delay, she said.
 The effect typically peaks within a few hours and wears off within 4 to 6 hours for most adults, and within 12 to 24 hours for very young children who ingest a large amount, she said.